Can I Get a U.S. Visa If I'm Already in the United States?

 Renewing or Extending Your Immigration Status in the U.S.

 People on F-1 student visas don't normally have to worry about renewals or extensions for as long as they continue with the same academic program, unless they graduate or finish their course of study and plan to start a new program, or need more time than was allotted on their original I-20 from the school.
-That's because students are admitted for "duration of status" (D/S), meaning for the amount of time it takes to complete their studies.
+That's because students are admitted for "duration of status" (D/S), meaning for the amount of time it takes them to complete their studies.
 (See How to Extend Your F-1 Student Visa.)

-Check on the terms of your current visa, or talk to an attorney for details.
 Most renewals and extensions are applied for on USCIS Form I-539.
-And note that you'll need to apply for extension or renewal before your permitted stay in the U.S. runs out, and can be denied a renewal or extension if you have violated the terms of your original visa or committed a crime in the United States.
+Again, please note that you will need to apply for your extension or renewal before your permitted stay in the U.S. runs out.
+In addition, you can be denied a renewal or extension if you have violated the terms of your original visa or committed a crime or security violation while in the United States.

 Changing Your Immigration Status in the U.S.

-See Applying for an Extension of a U.S. Visa or Change of Status for more on these options.
+See Applying for an Extension of a U.S. Visa or Change of Status for more on these procedural options.

 Adjusting Your Immigration Status to Permanent Resident